Trauma Resuscitation in Kids (TRIK) course

 Trauma Resuscitation in Kids (TRIK) is a two-day simulation-based course.
 It is designed for health care providers in Canada and abroad who manage pediatric trauma patients, with a focus on the roles of team leader and team members.

 The TRIK course is suitable for emergency physicians, pediatricians, general surgeons, pediatric surgeons, family physicians, critical care physicians, emergency nurses and respiratory therapists.
-It is an accredited Section 1 and 3 learning activity as defined by the Royal College’s Maintenance of Certification Program.
+It is an accredited simulation activity (Section 3) as defined by the Royal College’s Maintenance of Certification Program.
 We recommend that participants have current certification in advanced trauma life support (ATLS) before taking this course.

 What you’ll learn